microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

     _Tagging the test image_

-1. Perform another quick test using the file named **FlowersTest.jpg** in the lab's "Resources\Quick Test" folder.
+1. Perform another quick test using the file named **FlowersTest.jpg** in the "Quick Test" folder.
 Confirm that this image is assigned a low probability of being a Picasso, a Rembrandt, or a Pollock.

 The model is trained and ready to go and appears to be adept at identifying paintings by certain artists.
 Now let's go a step further and incorporate the model's intelligence into an app.